TOLoneWolf/CursePackDownloadManager/README.md

 # Curseforge Minecraft Modpack Downloader

-A simple script to download mods from a CurseForge Minecraft modpack.
+A "simple" script to download mods from a CurseForge Minecraft modpack.

 ## Source Script Requirements

 - Python 3.4+
-- appdirs
 - requests
-- python-tk
-- progressbar2
+- tkinter

 ## Setup For Source Script